HemanshiTimbadiya/Text-to-image-Generation/README.md

 # Text-to-Image Generation

 ## Project Overview
 This project demonstrates the use of a **Text-to-Image Generation** model, enabling the creation of high-quality images based on textual prompts.
-Utilizing Hugging Face's pretrained **DALL·E Mini** model, the application generates images directly from user-provided descriptions.
+Utilizing Hugging Face's pretrained **stable-diffusion-2** model, the application generates images directly from user-provided descriptions.

 ---